Melissa ONLINE TFA

 Kritikal Affirmatives

-I think it’s important for any kritikal affirmative (including embedded critiques of debate) to wins its method and theory of power and win the impacts/questions of risk.
-I think it’s important for kritkal affirmatives (when asked) to be able to articulate how the negative side could engage with them as it comes up; explain the role of the negative in the debate as it comes up, and, if applicable, win the questions of fairness.
+Go for it.
+I think it’s important for any kritikal affirmative (including embedded critiques of debate) to wins its method and theory of power, and be able to defend that the method and advocacy ameliorates some impactful harm.
+I think it’s important for kritkal affirmatives (when asked) to be able to articulate how the negative side could engage with them; explain the role of the negative in the debate as it comes up, and, if applicable, win the questions of fairness.
+I don't track any specific preferences.
+Note: Almost all time that I am using to write arguments and coach students is to prepare for heg/policy debates; I understand if you prefer someone in the back of the room that spends a majority of their time either writing kritikal arguments or coaching kritikal debate.

 Framework

 This is all up to how it develops in round.
-I figure that this often starts as a question of fairness, and in this case, it is up to you to tell me what kind of fairness I should prioritize and why your method does or does not access it/preserve it/improve it.
-It doesn't have to start or end in a question of fairness.
+I figure that this often starts as a question of fairness or how a method leads to an acquisition/development of portable skills.
+It doesn't have to start or end in any particular place.
+If the framework debate becomes a question of fairness, then it's up to you to tell me what kind of fairness I should prioritize and why your method does or does not access it/preserve it/improve it.
 I have voted for and against framework.
 I haven't tracked any specific preferences or noticed anything in framework debate that particularly persuades me.

 Overall, I think that most neg strats benefit from quality over quantity.
-Strategies that are specific to an aff are more persuasive to me compared to overly generic strats.
-I feel pretty middle of the road when it comes to thresholds.
-I don't think that I am persuaded more by any certain specific neg strats in response to particular arguments.
-I value organization and utilization of turns, weighing impacts, and answering arguments effectively in overviews and down the flow.
+I find strategies that are specific to an aff are particularly persuasive.
+In general, I feel pretty middle of the road when it comes to thresholds.
+I value organization and utilization of turns, weighing impacts, and answering arguments effectively in overviews/l-b-l.

 Other Specifics and Thresholds, Theory